JennyTee/personal-peloton-live-ride-calendar/README.md

 If you would like to stop the script from executing in the future, go to https://script.google.com/home/triggers and delete the trigger associated with the script.
 (To re-start the script, you would just need to run the createHourlyTrigger function again.)

 ## Troubleshooting
-If you have any red errors that pop up when you run the script, it generally means that you have a typo.
-Check your filter against the provided example.
+If you see any red errors that pop up when you run the script, it generally means that you have a typo.
+Check your filter against the provided example and make sure all the commas and brackets are there.

-## Logs
-If you are interested in script run logs, go to View > Logs.
-(Sometimes it takes a few seconds after the script completes for the logs to appear.)
-The log at the very bottom will provide a summary of classes added, updated, and removed.
-The formatting isn't great, and the logs don't persist, but they will help you see what was added, removed, and/or changed.